adsk-duszykf/Adsk.Platform.Toolkit/Documentation/docs/HttpClient/README.md

 ### Url Redirection

-The client use the default redirection logic provided with `Kiota`.
+The client uses the default redirection logic provided with `Kiota`.
+The code below shows which status codes are considered as redirection.

 ```csharp
 private static bool IsRedirect(HttpStatusCode statusCode)